-Cielo owns the 100% of the commercial facility in Aldersyde.
+Cielo owns 100% of the pilot commercial facility in Aldersyde.

 Renewable diesel uses renewable feedstocks to produce a very similar diesel to fossil derived diesel.
 This allows a higher mixed blend ratio to biodiesel (in fact, renewable diesel is so similar in chemical makeup to fossil diesel it can be burned unmixed into diesel engines, compared to the vastly different chemical makeup of bio diesel which can only be safely blended in small percentage).
-Renewable diesel has very little water compared to biodiesel which allows it to be used 12 months per year.
+Renewable diesel has very little water compared to biodiesel which allows it to be used 12 months per year in colder climates.
 Biodiesel is made mostly from agriculture feedstocks, such as canola and soybeans.
 Cielo believes that it has a large advantage over biodiesel on production costs, as it uses waste for feedstock that costs pennies per liter, where agriculture crops cost approximately $.80 or more per liter.
 To date, Cielo has bench model tested 63 feedstocks in their patented process, to convert into renewable diesel, naphtha and kerosene.

 Yes, Cielo is not a waste company.
 We work with industrial, waste management and recycling companies.
 These companies will deliver a waste feedstock that free of metal, rock, dirt and glass.
 They will also remove some of the water content as well as a pre-grind of the waste.